JiajunSong629/jiajunsong629.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: #<a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Research Engineer at <a href='https://www.bigai.ai/'>BIGAI</a>.
+Previous <a href='https://twitter.com/pku1898?lang=en'>@PKU Math</a> <a href='https://stat.duke.edu/'>@Duke Stats</a>

 profile:
   align: right
-  image:
+  image: profile.jpeg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: false  # includes a list of news items
-latest_posts: false  # includes a list of the newest posts
+latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Embarking as an applied statistician, I have developed a keen interest in challenging inference problems in the real world.
+There is rarely a clean setup, and novel and complex issues consistently emerge in the data, such as spill-over spatial effects, feedback loop in the system, network interference and so on.

+Meanwhile, in an era when more people come to foundation models for their excellence at prediction, obtaining interpretability and effective model inference poses a formidable challenge.

+My current interests lie in
+- **(Causal) Inference framework in complex settings, such as networks or correlated data.**
+- **Analyzing foundation models with statistical methods, such as high-dimensional statistics.**